Jaimeloeuf/SS/spec.md

 - Modules and Libraries can be used to apply namespaces to the code scope
 - The name of the imported item MUST be the same as the exported item to make explicit what you are importing
 - Modules / Types / Seperate Compilation
+- Support URL for import path like deno
+    - Build in caching support
+- A package manager like go get or npm built in // @todo should this be part of spec or?

 ### Import
 - Import a standard library